 Research on the relationship between bacterial vaginosis and vitamin C remains experimental, and as of 2011 there is no evidence to suggest that vitamin C taken as an oral supplement is effective in treating or providing relief for the condition.
 Many factors can influence the overgrowth of vaginal bacteria.
 Following a healthy diet that promotes the balance of vaginal flora plays an important role in maintaining your vaginal health and helping to prevent related conditions, such as vaginal yeast infection and vaginitis.
 Although there are few complications associated with bacterial vaginosis, if the condition becomes chronic it can contribute to the risk of preterm birth if you are pregnant, and increase your vulnerability to contracting a sexually transmitted disease.

-- "Journal of Obstetrics and Gynecology"; Bacterial Vaginosis Diagnosed at the First Antenatal Visit Better Predicts Preterm Labour than Diagnosis Later in Pregnancy; J. Shoeman et al.; November 2005
+- "Journal of Obstetrics and Gynecology"; Bacterial Vaginosis Diagnosed at the First Antenatal Visit Better Predicts Preterm Labour than Diagnosis Later in Pregnancy; J. Shoeman et al.; November 2005rel="nofollow"

 - "Arzneimittel-Forschung"; Efficacy of Vitamin C Vaginal Tablets in the Treatment of Bacterial Vaginosis: a Randomised, Double Blind, Placebo Controlled Clinical Trial; E.E.
-Peterson et al.; 2011
+Peterson et al.; 2011rel="nofollow"

 - Creatas Images/Creatas/Getty Images